isabelle-galleberg/IT2810-GetLab/README.md

 ## ☑️Requirements

 ### Presenting GitLab data
-The application presents GitLab data for issues and commits for the chosen project.
-User parametizing for commits consists of filtering based on the author of an issue and selected labels.
-For commits, the user can filter commits by branch and a chosen time frame.

-There is also implemented a chart that displays the number of commits that each user has commited in the project.
+GetLab presents GitLab data for issues and commits for the chosen project.
+For commits, the user parametizing consists of filtering commits based on the author and a chosen time frame.
+There is also implemented a chart that displays how many commits each member has contributed to the project.
 The chart is created with the vertical bar chart from [react-chartjs-2](https://react-chartjs-2.js.org/examples/vertical-bar-chart/).
+The chart displays bars based on email, such that group members that have syncronized GitLab to GitHub may appear with two separate bars.

+For issues, the user can filter based on selected labels and author.
+The data is paginated, such that the user only can view 5 issues or 10 commits at a time.

 ### React with TypeScript
 The application is implemented in React with TypeScript.
 All components are React functional components, except for Button.tsx which is a class component.
-I think Ole has used the Context API.
 We have used the formatting tool Prettier to ensure a common coding style in the project.

+@Ole has used the context API for ..

+We have used the React component library [Mantine](https://mantine.dev) to create some of the components for the applicatoin, such as the pagination, datepicker and dropdown menus.

 ### Fetching GitLab data
-Data from the GitLab API is fetched with AJAX (Asynchronous JavaScript)
+Data from the GitLab API is fetched with AJAX (Asynchronous JavaScript).

 ### HTML Web Storage
 Localstorage and sessionstorage.

 ### UI and responsiveness
-For screens with a width smaller than 500px, the website will decrease the font-size and size of GetLab logo.
-Used media-queries to achieve this.
-Vw and vh?
-The application does not support devices with a screen size smaller than 200px, as this is very unusual.
-If the labels of an issue cards are wider than the card itself, these can be scrolled horizontally.
+The application does not support devices with a smaller screen width than 280px, as this is very unusual.
+For screens smaller than 500px in width, the website will decrease the font-size and size of GetLab logo.
+This is implemented using media-queries.
+We have used vw (view width) for the commit/issue cards and chart to make the component scale according to screen size.
+If the labels of an issue card are wider than the card itself, the labels can be scrolled horizontally.

-We have used the React component library [Mantine](https://mantine.dev) to create some of the components for the applicatoin, such as the pagination, datepicker and dropdown menus.

 ## 🧪Testing